swcarpentry/shell-novice/_extras/guide_1.md

     or will run a word processor rather than a plain text editor.
     The quickest way past these problems is to have more knowledgeable learners help those who need it.

+*   Introducing and navigating the filesystem in the shell (covered in [Navigating Files and Directories]({{ page.root }}/02-filedir/) section) can be confusing.
+You may have both terminal and GUI file explorer open side by side so learners can see the content and file structure while they're using terminal to navigate the system.

 *   Tab completion sounds like a small thing: it isn't.
     Re-running old commands using `!123` or `!wc`